An official website of the United States government

 In 2015, early in the on-base investigation, PFOA and/or PFOS were detected in groundwater above 70 ppt at one release area, Site 46.
 As a result, an off-base sampling area was established in 2016 a half mile1 in the direction that groundwater flows away from Site 46 (Figure 2).
 Off-base drinking water well sampling was conducted in 2016.

 In 2021, as the on-base investigation continued, PFOA and/or PFOS were detected in groundwater above 70 ppt at two release areas, Site 46 and Building C-63 (Figure 2).
 As a result, off-base sampling areas were established in 2023 1 mile in the direction that groundwater flows away from these two release areas.
 The Southwest Sampling Area is located in the direction groundwater flows off-base from Site 46, and the North Sampling Area is located in the direction groundwater flows off-base from Building C-63 (Figure 2).
-Off-base drinking water well sampling was conducted in 2023.
 Records indicate that some properties within the sampling areas are provided drinking water by NJ American.
 NJ American customers should contact NJ American with any questions regarding their drinking water.

 1 The half-mile sampling area was determined before Navy policy came out specifying that off-base drinking water sampling areas be determined as a distance 1-mile downgradient of known or suspected Navy PFAS releases.